 The FHSSS also excludes employer contributions made to defined benefit schemes.
 However, Defined Benefit Division (DBD) members can make additional voluntary or salary sacrifice contributions (through an arrangement with their employer) into their accumulation component, subject to the annual contributions limits detailed below.

 Your total super contributions for the year, including the contributions made under the FHSSS, must be within the normal annual limits or caps for concessional (before tax being additional personal contributions or via Salary Sacrifice) or non-concessional (after-tax) super contributions.
-For the 2017/2018 financial year, the annual contributions caps are:
+For the 2021/2022 financial year, the annual contributions caps are:

 How much can I direct to super?

-Individuals will be limited to a maximum of $30,000 in savings under the FHSSS, though this is increasing to $50,000 from 1 July 2022.
+Individuals are currently limited to a maximum of $30,000 in savings under the FHSSS, though this is increasing to $50,000 from 1 July 2022.

-The individual-based limits will give couples the chance to save up to $60,000 using the scheme.
+The individual-based limits will give couples the chance to save up to $100,000 using the scheme post 1 July 2022.